 How to Ask Someone to be a Job Reference

-When you are interviewing for a job, potential employers will almost always ask for references.
-Checking references is usually one of the last steps of the hiring process so it means that there is a high likelihood that you will get the job – don’t let poor or lackluster references keep you from your dream job!
+When you are interviewing for a job, almost all potential employers will ask for references.
+The good news is that checking references is usually one of the last steps of the hiring process so it means you are almost at the finish line.
+Here’s how to ask someone to be a job reference so you get a stellar recommendation and are more likely to get an offer!

 MacBook Pro on brown wooden table beside white mug